beaker-project/beaker-dev-docs/proposals/predefined-access-policies.rst

 Selecting a predefined access policy for systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* As a Beaker system owner or administrator, I want to set a
+* As a Beaker system owner, privileged user or administrator, I want to set a
   predefined access policy for my system(s):

 Through the web UI:

    Go to the "Access Policy" tab on a system's page and then click on
-   "Use Access Policy from System Pool" and then type in the system
+   "Use policy from pool:" and select the system pool whose access
-   pool name whose access policy is to be used for the system and
-   click on "Save Changes".
+   policy is to be used for the system and click on "Save Changes".

 Through the ``bkr`` cli::